How to Declutter Your Home and Where To Start Decluttering – A Step-by-Step-Guide!

 Clean off Your Countertops

-Finish off decluttering your kitchen by cleaning off your counters.
+Finish off decluttering your kitchen by cleaning off your counters and other flat surfaces.
 Put anything away that you don’t use on a daily basis, take that mail you’ve dropped on the counter and put it where it belongs and leave your countertop looking neat and tidy.

 Storage Closet or Room